 Deficiency in Vitamin D can lead to rickets in children and osteoporosis, heart diseases in adults.

-Right amounts of sunlight helps in preventing cancer that are very dangerous.
+Right amounts of sunlight help in preventing cancer that is very dangerous.
 Exposure to sunlight reduces cancer like – colon cancer, ovarian cancer, pancreatic cancer, prostate cancer.

 Prevents MS – Multiple Sclerosis

-MS is a disease which affects the central nervous system.
+MS is a disease that affects the central nervous system.
 Study shows that exposure to sunlight from early childhood reduces the risk of MS. Severe MS can lead to tremors and paralysis.
-People who live in places where the temperature is high most of the year, have less chances of getting affected by MS.
+People who live in places where the temperature is high most of the year have fewer chances of getting affected by MS.

 Prevents problems relating to periods in women

-When a women is deficient in Vitamin D, it leads to a problem called Polycystic Ovary Disease (PCOD).
-PCOD can cause abnormal growth of unwanted hair, delayed periods or irregular periods and infertility.
+When a woman is deficient in Vitamin D, it leads to a problem called Polycystic Ovary Disease (PCOD).
+PCOD can cause abnormal growth of unwanted hair, delayed periods or irregular periods, and infertility.

-Studies show that, when a women with PCOD is prescribed with Vitamin D and calcium tablets, the chances of getting pregnant is high and having regular periods is possible.
+Studies show that, when a woman with PCOD is prescribed with Vitamin D and calcium tablets, the chances of getting pregnant are high, and having regular periods is possible.

 Helps you have healthy skin

 This is good news for people who want to reduce weight.
-When you expose yourself in sunlight, your body secreted higher amount of serotonin.
-Higher amount of serotonin can keep you alert and awake, but it also suppresses appetite.
+When you expose yourself in sunlight, your body secreted a higher amount of serotonin.
+A higher amount of serotonin can keep you alert and awake, but it also suppresses appetite.
 So, it makes you eat less in warmer weather conditions.

 Exposure to sunlight can make your body produce more white blood cells.
-More white blood cells means, better immune system and fights diseases more effectively.
+More white blood cells mean, better immune system, and fight diseases more effectively.

 How much exposure is good?

-When you get exposed to direct sunlight (sunlight between 10:00am and 4:00pm), you tend to get sunburned.
-Sunburn is visible and happens quickly for people who are fair skinned than darker skin people.
-If you have to get out in direct sunlight, you can apply a sunscreen to protect your skin from damage.
+When you get exposed to direct sunlight (sunlight between 10:00 am and 4:00 pm), you tend to get sunburned.
+Sunburn is visible and happens quickly for people who are fair-skinned than darker skin people.
+If you have to get out in direct sunlight, you can apply sunscreen to protect your skin from damage.
 [Direct sunlight penetrates the skin and damages the skin DNA].